erick-alv/ASE_MODS/README.md

 sudo systemctl stop mosquitto
 mosquitto -c mosquitto.conf
 ```
-Now we can run the simulation in python and the Unity appication.
+Now we can run the simulation in python and the Unity application.
 The command for the simulation is :

 ```
+python ase/run.py --test --task HumanoidImitationTrack --algo_name common_real_time --cfg_env <path-to-env-config> --cfg_train <path-to-train-config> --motion_file <path-to-the-motion-dataset-file> --checkpoint <path-to-network-checkpoint>  --num_envs 1 --real_time
+```
+Here you cans use more environments than just 1 if you want.
+Furthermore, the motions of `<path-to-the-motion-dataset-file>` are not really used.
+W

+# Recording
 TODO
-```